nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf91_features.rst

 * Warm start - GNSS has some coarse knowledge of the time, location, or satellite orbits from a previous fix that is more than around 37 minutes old.
 * Hot start - GNSS fix is requested within an interval of around 37 minutes from the last successful fix.

-Each satellite transmits its own `Ephemeris`_ data and common `Almanac`_ data:
+Each satellite transmits its own `ephemeris`_ data and common `almanac`_ data:

 * Ephemeris data - Provides information about the orbit of the satellite transmitting it.
 This data is valid for four hours and becomes inaccurate after that.
 * Almanac data - Provides coarse orbit and status information for each satellite in the constellation.
-Each satellite broadcasts Almanac data for all satellites.
+Each satellite broadcasts almanac data for all satellites.

 The data transmission occurs at a slow data rate of 50 bps.
-The orbital data can be received faster using A-GPS.
+The orbital data can be received faster using A-GNSS.

 Due to the clock bias on the receiver, there are four unknowns when looking for a GNSS fix - latitude, longitude, altitude, and clock bias.
 This results in solving an equation system with four unknowns, and therefore a minimum of four satellites must be tracked to acquire a fix.